 NOTE: All photos in this post were taken with my iPhone, and no editing was done to them, so you can do this too!
 Tools needed: cell phone, paper plates, and a window/door.
 Share your pics when you try it!

 The technical: The bigger the light, the softer the light.
 A light that is bigger in relation to the subject in a photograph will produce a more gradual transition from highlights to shadows, thus producing a softer look.

 The Practical: Unless you are looking for a dramatic photo that shows all lines and wrinkles, you will want to find soft light for your DIY headshot.
 Do you have a window you can stand next to or a door you could open to let light in?
 That counts!
 Pro tip: If it’s a time of day when the sunlight is blazing directly in through your window/door, wait till the sun moves so that the light is not harsh.
 If it’s a cloudy day, any time of day will work.

 Turn the lights off!

 The technical: The color of light is measured in degrees Kelvin.
-Within the range of the spectrum of light that our eyes can perceive, some common temperatures of light in our everyday life are incandescent bulbs which are typically around 3200 degrees kelvin, and midday sunlight which is about 5200 degrees kelvin.
+Within the range of the spectrum of light that our eyes can perceive, some common temperatures of light in our everyday life are incandescent bulbs which are typically around 3200 degrees Kelvin, and midday sunlight which is about 5200 degrees Kelvin.

 The Practical: When you take your DIY headshot, consider all the lights affecting your image.
-Sunlight is a “blue” light, while a light bulb in your house from a lamp or your ceiling is often more “yellow.”
+Sunlight is “blue” light, while a light bulb in your house from a lamp or your ceiling is often more “yellow.”
 So if you are standing by that door or window that we talked about, but you have indoor lighting to your side or overhead, I recommend turning those off so that they do not add a weird mix of colors to your photo.

 Fill in those shadows